 TG: What changed that made it possible for you to pass on that seventh time?
 I seem to recall that living in Hawaii for several years and experiencing allergies was an issue.

-BC: The first time I sat for it four months after the Advanced which we don’t allow people to do anymore.
+BC: The first time I sat for it was four months after the Advanced which we don’t allow people to do anymore.
 I was working at Charlie Trotter’s at the time and passed the Advanced in August and then took the Master’s Exam for the first time the following February.
 I zeroed—I didn’t pass anything.
 The next year I passed service and theory and then I moved to Hawaii.
 I developed a problem with smelling and didn’t know what it was at the time; I thought it was a cold.
-Over the course of that year I found out that it was volcanic fog and sulfur and my sinuses became impacted.
+Over the course of that year I found out that it was volcanic fog and sulfur, and my sinuses became impacted.
 It really affected my tasting and I started looking for ways to get out of Hawaii.
 It’s really expensive to move to and from there—about $12,000 each way.